PauGoSi/Covid-BI-Dashboard/README.md

 ## Features

-- A dropdown menu where the user can select a country
+- A dropdown menu where the user can select a country.
-- A dropdown menu where the user can select provinces depending on which country the user has selected
+- A dropdown menu where the user can select provinces based on the country the user has selected.
-- The Highchart graphs will change dynamically depending on what the user has selected as country and province.
+- The Highchart graphs will change dynamically depending on the user's selection of country and province.

 ## Usage